 Taxpayers with tradable assets constituting less than 20 percent of their wealth would be treated as "illiquid" and could elect to include the unrealized gain only for tradable assets in determining the annual minimum tax, "subject to a deferral charge upon, and to the extent of, the realization of gains on any non-tradable assets" (not to exceed 10 percent of unrealized gains).
 No estimated payments would be required for the minimum tax.
 Taxpayers with wealth over the \$100 million threshold would have to report annually the total basis and total estimated value of assets in each specified asset class, with alternatives to appraisals available for valuing non-tradable assets.

 This proposal is estimated to raise approximately \$361 billion over the next 10 fiscal years.
-The constitutionality of such a new tax on unrealized appreciation would likely be challenged in court.
+The constitutionality of either the wealth trigger, or the taxation of unrealized appreciation, or both, might be challenged in court.